Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB209', 'Testing Web Applications that use SVG')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB209.aspx">KB209</a> Testing Web Applications that use SVG

-One of the more challenging types of web application is that with uses embedded SVG (Scaleable Vector Graphics) in additional to HTML DOM elements.
+One of the more challenging types of web application is that with uses embedded SVG (Scalable Vector Graphics) in additional to HTML DOM elements.
 This article describes how to use Rapise to write automated testing scripts for such applications.

 ### <a onclick="return RegisterKbClick('KB205', 'Rapise 3.x / 4.0 Does not Connect to Chrome x64 Bit')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB205.aspx">KB205</a> Rapise 3.x / 4.0 Does not Connect to Chrome x64 Bit